Benjamin Eyre

 Benjamin George Eyre (June 1, 1747 – July 11, 1789), was a figure of the American Revolutionary War.
 Eyre served as a Lieutenant Colonel in the Continental Army, commanding the Second Battalion of the Pennsylvania Militia.

 Biography

 Benjamin was the brother to Manuel and Jehu Eyre, also both major players in the Revolution.
-Apocryphally, his family was descended, through his father, from the royal House of Wessex.

 The Eyre family as a whole played a pivotal role in the war (most notably through their invaluable contributions to the U.S. Navy, which they essentially founded) and Washington mentioned them several times in his personal correspondences.

 Shipbuilder

 Benjamin Eyre was commissioned by the Continental Congress to build the frigate General Greene, a service for which he was paid 56,561 pounds.
 Large contracts such as this one during the Revolutionary War era helped the Eyres' shipping company, Eyre and Massey, to become one of the largest in the world and bolstered the political and financial situation of the Eyre family.